Canon 1D Mark II vs Samsung NX1

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The NX1 indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the NX1 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the NX1 has an electronic viewfinder (2360k dots), while the 1D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the NX1 has a higher magnification than the one of the 1D Mark II (0.69x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark II and Samsung NX1 in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The NX1 has a touchscreen, while the 1D Mark II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 1D Mark II writes its imaging data to Compact Flash or SD cards, while the NX1 uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1D Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the NX1 only has one slot.
+The NX1 supports UHS-II cards on its first slot and UHS-I on its second one, while the 1D Mark II cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark II and Samsung NX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.